chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-04-04-2024-redesign/index.md

 time: '16:04:24'
 ---

 It seems I’ve been doing a site refresh every even year, and started getting the itch for it in late 2023.
 A few months have passed, and here we are!
-I changed up ~~my CSS Zen Garden~~ *the themes* a little bit (even purchased some typefaces!
+I changed up <del>my CSS Zen Garden</del> <ins>the themes</ins> a little bit (even purchased some typefaces!
 I spent *money*!) and upgraded to Eleventy v3 (canary).
 If you’ve been here before, it will be feel pretty familiar (plus some new looks), as the content is globally the same, and I didn’t refactor anything that already worked well.
 This is especially true as [my website is a worry stone](https://ethanmarcotte.com/wrote/let-a-website-be-a-worry-stone/), so I’m always making changes between “versions” anyways.
 With that, I’d like to go over some of those updates, in case they should be useful for other people.

 ## Eleventy stuff
 ### Eleventy v3 canary